 How to make oil-free wheat tortillas for vegan tacos

 - 4 cups whole wheat flour

-Using a food processor with a dough blade, mix flour and salt together.
+Using a food processor with a dough blade, mix flour and salt.

-Heat water in the microwave until the water is hot but not boiling, or heat on a stove.
+Heat water in the microwave until it is hot but not boiling, or heat it on a stove.